VirajMhaiskar/Learning-CSS/README.md

 as my personal achivements.

 Day 1 & 2:-
-Creted the simple projects and a flag of Laos with the help of Internal CSS.
+Created the simple projects and a flag of Laos with the help of Internal CSS.